 Patients generally don’t experience any symptoms in the early stages of peritoneal mesothelioma.
 During the final stages of the cancer, patients may lose weight but feel bloated.

 The fourth stage of peritoneal mesothelioma is generally accepted as the stage where the cancer has spread to other parts of the body.
 The reason doctors haven’t officially defined a fourth stage is because the current staging system is based upon patients who qualified for surgery.

 Only early-stage patients qualify for surgery, which means researchers did not study enough late-stage patients to clearly define a fourth stage.

 There are three systems for mesothelioma staging: TNM, Brigham and Butchart.

-TNM is the most widely used and accepted staging system for pleural mesothelioma.
+TNM is the most widely used and accepted system for pleural mesothelioma stages.

 A TNM staging system is in the works for peritoneal mesothelioma, but it has not been officially adopted yet.
 There are currently no formal staging systems for the other types of mesothelioma.

-If you are diagnosed with mesothelioma, you should seek a second opinion to make sure your cancer has been staged correctly.
+A person diagnosed with mesothelioma should seek a second opinion to make sure their cancer has been staged correctly.